-Key stakeholders in our postal ecosystem will participate in the upcoming PostalVision 2020 “Delivery by Design” event in a session that will stage a critical debate on the pros and cons of the existing USPS mailbox monopoly in relation to the anticipated growth in ecommerce and increasing consumer delivery demands.
+Key stakeholders in our postal ecosystem participated in the PostalVision 2020 “Delivery by Design” event in a session that staged a critical debate on the pros and cons of the existing USPS mailbox monopoly in relation to the anticipated growth in ecommerce and increasing consumer delivery demands.

-“Delivery by Design” will be a one-day event held on January 23, 2017, at George Mason University’s Schar School of Policy and Government, Founders Hall, in Arlington, VA.
-It will focus on looking at today’s mail/parcel delivery environment and the growing challenges from projected ecommerce growth.
-Participants will help us explore the existing delivery landscape, trends for tomorrow, and the challenges for users, service providers and other stakeholders.
-This event will complement parallel efforts by the U.S. Government Accountability Office (GAO) in its Congressionally-requested study of the USPS monopoly.
+“Delivery by Design” was a one-day event held on January 23, 2017, at George Mason University’s Schar School of Policy and Government, Founders Hall, in Arlington, VA.
+It focused on looking at today’s mail/parcel delivery environment and the growing challenges from projected ecommerce growth.
+Participants explored the existing delivery landscape, trends for tomorrow, and the challenges for users, service providers and other stakeholders.
+This event complemented parallel efforts by the U.S. Government Accountability Office (GAO) in its Congressionally-requested study of the USPS monopoly.

-A highlight of the day will be a debate around the pros and cons of the existing USPS mailbox monopoly by three prominent industry influencers.
+A highlight of the day was a debate around the pros and cons of the existing USPS mailbox monopoly by three prominent industry influencers.
 Moderated by the Hon.
-Robert Taub, Acting Chairman of the Postal Regulatory Commission (PRC), debaters will include James Campbell, renowned consultant and USPS monopoly expert; the Hon.
+Robert Taub, Acting Chairman of the Postal Regulatory Commission (PRC), debaters included James Campbell, renowned consultant and USPS monopoly expert; the Hon.
 David Williams, Distinguished Visiting Professor of Public Policy at George Mason University’s Schar School of Policy and Government (and former Inspector General for the USPS), and Jim Sauber, Chief of Staff for the National Association of Letter Carriers (NALC).
-Each panelist will take a position on the existing monopoly (to retain, modify, or abolish), with participation and feedback around each position being provided by the diverse group of stakeholders attending the event.
+Each panelist took a position on the existing monopoly (to retain, modify, or abolish), with participation and feedback around each position provided by the diverse group of stakeholders attending the event.

 Hon.
 Robert Taub was sworn in as Commissioner at the Postal Regulatory Commission (PRC) in October 2011, following his nomination by President Barack Obama and confirmation by the United States Senate.
 He was then designated Acting Chairman by President Obama on December 4, 2014.
 Commissioner Taub has more than 30 years of experience in public service.
 At the time of his appointment as Commissioner, Mr. Taub had been the Special Assistant to Secretary of the Army John M. McHugh.
 In a variety of leadership roles on the U.S. House Oversight & Government Reform Committee for 12 years, Mr. Taub also worked closely with Congressman McHugh on matters relating to the nation’s postal and delivery sector.